 You wouldn’t buy a car seat that wasn’t safety tested.
 So why buy safety equipment for the beach that hasn’t been tested against the very thing it’s supposed to fight?

-This new standard is the single most important development in beach safety in years.
-We've written a complete breakdown of what it is, how the test works, and what to look for on our blog.
+This standard is one of the most important developments in beach safety in years.
+We’ve written a complete breakdown of what it is, how the test works, and what to look for on our blog.
 Read the full guide: Beach Umbrella Wind Safety: The Official ASTM Guide

 WATCH: See the 10-second, hassle-free setup in action.
 Our built-in hammering anchor system means no digging, no twisting, and no stress—just a secure, safe umbrella every time.